codesnik/calculate-all/README.md

 ```ruby
   Model.calculate_all(total: 'COUNT(*)', average_spendings: 'SUM(price) / COUNT(DISTINCT user_id)')
 ```
-or a list of one or more symbols without expressions, in which case `#calculate_all` tries to guess what you wanted from it.
+and/or a list of one or more symbols without expressions, in which case `#calculate_all` tries to guess what you wanted from it.

 ```ruby